 The ANCC’s Magnet Recognition Program® is the highest national honor for nursing excellence and distinguishes organizations that meet rigorous standards for care delivery.
 Considered the gold standard, Magnet recognition is granted only to hospitals with exemplary patient outcomes and satisfaction, strong nurse-patient ratios, and the ability to attract and retain the best clinicians from all disciplines.

 Congratulations to the hundreds of nurses, physicians and staff who spent countless hours making GMH’s Magnet application and appraiser visit such a success!

 GMH joins Greer Memorial Hospital, which received Magnet recognition in 2016.
 To date, only eight percent of healthcare organizations in the nation hold this prestigious designation.

-Such achievements affirm GHS’ founding mission to raise the standard of care for our community and recognize the talents, skills and commitment of GHS employees.
+Such achievements affirm Prisma Health’ founding mission to raise the standard of care for our community and recognize the talents, skills and commitment of Prisma Health employees.
 Thank you for all you do!

 Together, we are transforming the way care is delivered—and most important—we are changing lives.

 President, Prisma Health